mfidakar/mf24-website/content/authors/admin/_index.md

-As I step outside work, I enjoy photography— which enables me to take "a closer look" at the beauty of the nature—, gardening, and playing soccer.
+As I step outside work, I enjoy gardening, playing soccer, and photography— which enables me to take "a closer look" at the beauty of the nature.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "/media/mohammad_CV.pdf" "newtab" >}}curriculum vitae{{</staticref >}}.